telerik/blazor-docs/knowledge-base/grid-convert-descriptors-to-sql.md

 ## Solution

 To convert the Grid's filter and sort descriptors into SQL query statements, you need to manually construct the SQL query within the `OnRead` event handler by utilizing the `args.Request.Filters` and `args.Request.Sorts` objects.
-Although Telerik UI for Blazor does not provide a direct method to extract the SQL query from the `DataSourceRequest`, a manual approach can be adopted.
+Although Telerik UI for Blazor does not provide a direct method to extract the SQL query from the `DataSourceRequest`, you can achieve this manually.

 The following steps outline how to achieve this: